anonymous767/Number-guessing-game-/README.md

 # Number-guessing-game-
-It is a game where you have to guess a random number until you get it
+It is a game where you have to guess a random number until you get it , its made with help of C